pierky/ripe-atlas-monitor/docs/COMMANDS.rst

 The ``--key`` argument can be used to provide a RIPE Atlas key needed to fetch the results.
 Other arguments may be used to display statistics about probes distribution and to show sub-results, grouping them by country or by source AS: the ``--help`` will show all of these options.

+Data that form the analysis report can be printed in JSON format using the ``--use-json`` argument.

 Monitors' configuration management
 ----------------------------------